 The spider-tailed horned viper wasn’t officially recognized as a distinct species until 2006, although the first specimen was discovered much earlier.
 Initially, researchers thought the unusual tail was a mutation or a parasite.

-It wasn’t until more specimens were found that the true nature of this bizarre adaptation was understood.
 This snake, native to western Iran, quickly became a subject of fascination for scientists studying its unique predatory methods.

 Extensive research has revealed how the viper uses its tail to lure birds, confirming the incredible effectiveness of its mimicry.